Hermann Göring: Personal properties

 Göring was noted for his patronage of music, especially opera.
 He entertained frequently and sumptuously and hosted elaborate birthday parties for himself.
 Armaments minister Albert Speer recalled that guests brought expensive gifts, such as gold bars, Dutch cigars and valuable artwork.
 For his birthday in 1944, Speer gave Göring an oversized marble bust of Hitler.
 As a member of the Prussian Council of State, Speer was required to donate a considerable portion of his salary towards the council's birthday gift to Göring without even being asked.
 Generalfeldmarschall Milch told Speer that similar donations were required out of the Air Ministry's general fund.
 For his birthday in 1940, Ciano decorated Göring with the coveted Collar of Annunziata.
 The award reduced him to tears.

 The design of the Reichsmarschall standard, on a light blue field, featured a gold German eagle grasping a wreath surmounted by two batons overlaid with a swastika.
 The reverse side of the flag had the Großkreuz des Eisernen Kreuzes surrounded by a wreath between four Luftwaffe eagles.
 The flag was carried by a personal standard-bearer at all public occasions.

-Though he liked to be called "der Eiserne", the once dashing and muscular fighter pilot had become corpulent.
+Though he liked to be called "der Eiserne", the former fighter pilot had become corpulent.
 He was one of the few Nazi leaders who did not take offence at hearing jokes about himself, "no matter how rude", taking them as a sign of his popularity among the masses.
 One such German joke poked fun at Göring by stating that he would wear an admiral's uniform with rubber medals to take a bath.
 His obesity was also a target, it being joked that "he sits down on his stomach".
 Another joke claimed that he had sent a wire to Hitler after his visit to the Vatican: "Mission accomplished.
 Pope unfrocked.
 Tiara and pontifical vestments are a perfect fit."